Maethorin/wight-cli/README.rst

 Arguments:

---team <team-name>  not required not required not required not required
+--team  not required not required not required not required
-                    not required not required not required not required not required not required not required --project <project-name>  not required not required not required not required not required not required not required
+                    not required not required not required not required not required not required not required --project  not required not required not required not required not required not required not required

 Define default team and/or project to be used in subsequent commands::